batmen-lab/BioMANIA/README.md

 GPT-baseline

 Run code inside gpt_baseline.ipynb to check results.
 You can either choose top_k, gpt3.5/gpt4 model, random shot/similar shot example, narrowed retrieved api list/whole api list parameters here.
+The performance described in our paper was evaluated using GPT versions GPT-3.5-turbo-16k-0613 and GPT-4-0613.

 Besides, even though we use gpt prompt to predict api, we also provide an api-name prediction classification model